 There are three general steps in applying to public health programs: the primary application, the secondary application, and the interview.
 The process follows a standard timeline.

 1. Primary applications must be filed with the Schools of Public Health Application Service (SOPHAS), which is a centralized application system that opens in mid August.
-The application includes references, academic history, a curriculum vitae or resume, and personal statement.
+The application includes references, academic history, a curriculum vitae or résumé, and personal statement (1500 characters).
 Once the application is complete, SOPHAS forwards it to whichever schools the student has designated.
 The SOPHAS application fee is about $135 for the first program and $50 for each additional program designation.
 For schools with rolling admission, submit your primary application as early as possible.

 2. Secondary applications are specific to individual schools, and are sent to applicants after receiving the SOPHAS application.
 Some schools screen applicants before requesting secondary applications.
-Secondary applications commonly request additional information, essays, and letters of recommendation.
+Secondary applications commonly request additional information, essays, letters of recommendation, and/or fees.

 Note: Most public health schools participate in SOPHAS.
 Students interested in applying to other schools must complete each of their prospective schools’ individual applications.
 For these schools, the application process consist only of steps 2 and 3.